SEthanMilne/ggmemes/README.md

 # Citation

 I'm sure this will be used in many peer-reviewed publications.
-To that end, the citation for `Haikuify` can be found below:
+To that end, the citation for `ggmemes` can be found below:

 ```{r}
 To cite package ‘ggmemes’ in publications use: